 How do I book and which Magistrates Court?

-If you need to apply to the Magistrates’ Court to get your licence back, you will need to apply for a Licence Eligibility Order.
-You will need to book a hearing at a Court nearest to where you live or you can book at the Melbourne Magistrate’s Court.
+When booking a Magistrates’ Court you will need to book a hearing at a Court nearest to where you live or you can book at the Melbourne Magistrate’s Court.

 Booking a Magistrates’ hearing cannot be done over the phone, you must apply in person.
 There is a minimum wait time of 28 days, so please ensure you book in advance and that your Hearing date is after the completion of a Behaviour Change Program.

 The Police Interview

 After booking a Magistrates Hearing you will be interviewed by your local police during the 28 day wait period.
 An interview is required before appearing in Court.